daxmore/midnight-blog/client/DOCUMENTATION.md

 ### Technical Questions

-**Q: How is authentication handled without a backend?**
+**Q: How is authentication handled?**
-A: Authentication is simulated using localStorage.
-In a production environment, you would integrate with authentication services.
+A: Authentication is handled via a Node.js/Express.js backend using JSON Web Tokens (JWTs).
+User credentials are sent to the backend, which returns a JWT upon successful login.
+This token is then stored client-side and sent with subsequent authenticated requests.

 **Q: Can I use TypeScript with this project?**
 A: Yes, the project can be migrated to TypeScript.
 A migration guide is planned for future documentation.

 **Q: How do I add new pages to the application?**
-A: Create a new component in the `pages` directory and add a corresponding route in `BrowserRouter.jsx`.
+A: Create a new component in the `pages` directory and add a corresponding route in `HashRouterApp.jsx`.

 ## Writing and Publishing